Foundation / Corporation

 Grant applicants are strongly encouraged to consult with HN staff BEFORE completing an application.

 The grant applicant must provide at least half of the total project costs, either through cash or in-kind contributions.
 For major grants of more that $2,000, at least 10% of the match must be cash.
+In-kind includes such items as volunteer time, office and meeting space, free publicity, and donation of equipment, facilities or refreshments for an event.

 Grant Application Requirements: